mikeknep/ttt_ruby/README.md

 The lovely, charming artificial sentience living in the ansible network.
 When not chatting with Ender, she enjoys playing Tic Tac Toe with people.
 Jane has always been friendly with humans...

 ### Joshua
-The WOPR from "WarGames" is relentless in his pursuit of victory. **COMING SOON**
+The WOPR from "WarGames" is relentless in his pursuit of victory...

 ## More info